YOUR UNITED WAY CONTRIBUTIONS ARE CHANGING LIVES

-Your United Way contributions are supporting local programs to increase individual and family financial stability.
-Click Here to see a list of Funded Income Programs
+Your United Way contributions are supporting local programs to increase access to healthcare and healthy environments.
+Click Here to see a list of Funded Health Programs.

 The Arc of Caddo Bossier (Goldman School) 221-8392